Long Live Pitman's Shorthand banner text

 Flying Fingers Poster

-JPGs for Ipod
+JPGs for Phone

 Ipod Touch screen showing JPGs of Pitman New Era Shorthand short forms Pitman's Shorthand JPG as desktop background

-Safety first, shorthand second! www.stoptextsstopwrecks.org
+Safety first, shorthand second:

 Top of page

-Origami Booklets: Strokes, Vowels & Short Forms
+Folded Booklets: Strokes, Vowels & Short Forms

-Origami Booklets Strokes, Vowels & Short Forms PDF 1.14 MB (dated 16Aug11)
+Folded Booklets Strokes, Vowels & Short Forms PDF 3 MB

 Keep Calm Carry On Writing Pitman's Shorthand - Poster and Bookmark